 - Also, your family and friends aren’t your therapists.
 Sharing negative feelings only breeds more of them.
 Focus on the good parts of your day (it was Taco Tuesday!) rather than the dismal.
-The same way that negativity can cut things down, a positive demeanor at home will build up your personal and family relationships.
+In the same way that negativity can cut things down, a positive demeanor at home will build up your personal and family relationships.

 Sunshine and exercise can do wonders for a stressed mind and body.

 Sunlight promotes endorphin and serotonin production in the body.
 Both of these majorly contribute to a positive mood.
 According to the Mayo Clinic, exercise is a healthy coping mechanism that“gets your mind away from the cycle of negative thoughts that feed anxiety and depression.”Physical exercise also releases endorphins and positive neurotransmitters.
-Going for a jog, playing a game of pick-up basketball or walking your dog after work are all healthy ways to wind down from the stress of your job.
+Going for a jog, playing a game of pick-up basketball, or walking your dog after work is all healthy ways to wind down from the stress of your job.